AROUND AUSTRALIA TOUR ITINERARY

 Daily Activity: Several short walks during long day tour.

 Day 21 Mon – CAIRNS

-Free day in Cairns to choose from a large variety of optional half and full day tours and cruises or enjoy a day of leisure in Cairns at your resort hotel.
+Free day in Cairns to choose from a large variety of optional half and full day tours and cruises or a day of leisure exploring Cairns or relaxing at your resort hotel.
 Your tour director will advise in advance regarding your many options.

 Daily Activity: Optional walks in Cairns.
 The city center is 1 mile from the hotel.

 This morning we fly south to enthralling Sydney.
 Upon your early afternoon arrival commence a tour of the magnificent harbor city.
 Tour features will include Circular Quay, the historic harbor front Rocks area, Mrs. Macquarie's Point featuring fabulous views of the Sydney Opera House and Darling Harbor.
 The tour continues with fashionable Rose Bay, Watson’s Bay, the narrow cliff face Gap entrance to Sydney Harbor and strolling the sands of the famed surfing mecca, Bondi Beach.
 You will quickly discover why Sydney is rated as one of the world’s most exciting cities.
 Your evening is free to continue exploring amazing Sydney on your own.

 (B) Adina Apartment Hotel Sydney Darling Harbour (two nights) (One bedroom apt. with kitchen, washer & dryer)

 Daily Activity: Several short walks during Sydney city tour.